techidaily/site-facebook/source/_posts/connecting-hearts-online-facebooks-pioneering-dating-innovations.md

  On the other hand, it does put pressure on your vocal confidence, so you may want to work on how you sound.
 Think about conversation starters and phone manners too—such as not interrupting when your match is talking.

  Apart from being more comfortable than video chats, audio conversations are faster and use less battery.
-One of the reasons[why modern phones have a short battery life](https://www.makeuseof.com/tag/why-phones-have-short-battery-life/) is because of all their features and software that drain energy.
+One of the reasons [why modern phones have a short battery life](https://www.makeuseof.com/tag/why-phones-have-short-battery-life/) is because of all their features and software that drain energy.

 So, Audio Chat can be a data-saving and battery-friendly solution.